fauust/mariadb-pdf/README.md

 "output_pdf": string #name of output html file

+"page-break-length": int #the number of characters in each webpages syntax block is greater than this int, it will start the webpage on a new page in the pdf

+"quality" float #affects DPI (1 keeps DPI equal)

 "number_of_rows": int #number of rows to look through from the csv, -1 to do all rows

 "add_chapter_contents_page": bool # whether or not to add the smaller chapter contents page  -- TODO --